GeneralBots/BotServer/.github/PULL_REQUEST_TEMPLATE.md

 Please check if your PR fulfills the following specifications:

-- [ ] Tests for the changes have been added
+- [ ] Tests for the changes have been done
 - [ ] Docs have been added/updated

 ### References